 Walk the Bow River and Fenland Trails

 You’ll be able to do this easy walk with no elevation in about one hour.
 The easiest place to start is at Central Park on the west end of Buffalo Street.
 You’ll find parking, a playground and washrooms there.
-From there, it is less than one kilometre on the paved Bow River Trail before you get to Fenland Trail.
+From there, it’s less than one kilometre on the paved Bow River Trail before you get to Fenland Trail.
 That section is a two-kilometre loop along Forty Mile Creek.
 Then you’re back on Bow River Trail on your way back to the park.

-Find trail maps on banff.ca.
+Find trail maps at banff.ca.